 - In a spotless bowl, whisk the egg whites on a medium speed until they form soft peaks.
 Whisk in the sugar, a spoonful at a time, and continue to whisk until you have a shiny, stiff meringue.

 - Spoon the meringue into a piping bag fitted with a 1cm round nozzle.
 Pipe the ghosts onto the lined baking sheet until all the meringue is used up.
-Place in the oven and bake for about 1 hour or until crisp and they lift easily from the baking sheet.
+Place in the oven and bake for about 1 hour or until crisp and lift easily from the baking sheet.
 Turn off the heat and leave the meringue ghosts in the oven for a few hours or overnight.

 - When the meringues are completely cold, give the ghosts little eyes and a mouth with the black food colouring pen.
 Leave them to set for a while before serving.